Here's How Your Trade Sonos Inc. (SONO) Aggressively Right Now

 SONO’s Market Performance

-SONO stocks went down by -1.38% for the week, with a monthly drop of -34.70% and a quarterly performance of -32.25%, while its annual performance rate touched -61.74%.
-The volatility ratio for the week stands at 2.72% while the volatility levels for the past 30 days are set at 3.84% for Sonos Inc. The simple moving average for the period of the last 20 days is -9.72% for SONO stocks with a simple moving average of -37.90% for the last 200 days.
+SONO stocks went up by 4.79% for the week, with a monthly drop of -28.33% and a quarterly performance of -29.20%, while its annual performance rate touched -58.89%.
+The volatility ratio for the week stands at 3.58% while the volatility levels for the past 30 days are set at 3.85% for Sonos Inc. The simple moving average for the period of the last 20 days is -2.97% for SONO stocks with a simple moving average of -34.42% for the last 200 days.

 Analysts’ Opinion of SONO